GothenburgBitFactory/tw.org/content/docs/udas.md

 A UDA is created by modifying configuration.
 There are two or three configuration settings involved.
-Let\'s create an `estimate` UDA that is numeric:
+Let's create an `estimate` UDA that is numeric:

     $ task config uda.estimate.type numeric
     $ task config uda.estimate.label Est

-That\'s all - but note there are three pieces of information there: first there is \"estimate\", which is the attribute name, then \"numeric\" which is the type, and finally \"Est\", which is the default label used when the UDA is included in a report.
+That's all - but note there are three pieces of information there: first there is "estimate", which is the attribute name, then "numeric" which is the type, and finally "Est", which is the default label used when the UDA is included in a report.
 Now you can add or modify a task to include an estimate.

     $ task add "Paint the door" project:Home estimate:4